openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 * For advanced problem types (with the exception of :ref:`peer assessment<Open Response Assessments 2>`), the :ref:`advanced editor<Advanced Editor>` opens.
-  In this editor you use OLX (open learning XML) tags, elements, and attributes to identify the elements of the problem.
+  In this editor you use open learning XML (OLX) elements and attributes to identify the elements of the problem.

   For peer assessment problem types, you define the problem elements and